tjl9096/MachineLearningGroup8/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
 This may take some time.

-One of our propsed changes does the model training on the coco128 dataset by converting images to grayscale for better detection of grayscale images
+One of our propsed changes does the model training on the coco128 dataset by converting images to grayscale for better detection of grayscale images.

-Now, you should be able to run our test file compareGrayscale.py
+You should be able to run our test file compareGrayscale.py

 ---